taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-react/00-redux-in-react.md

 ReactDOM.render(<TodoApp />, document.getElementById('root'));
 ~~~~~~~~

-Now when you start your application again with `npm start`, you should see the "Todo App" component.
+Now when you start your application again with `npm start`, you should see the displayed "Todo App" string from the `TodoAdd` component.
 Before you continue to build a React application now, let's hook in all of the Redux code that you have written in the previous chapters.
 First, install Redux in your application.

 {title="Command Line",lang="text"}
 ~~~~~~~~
 npm install --save redux
 ~~~~~~~~

 Second, reuse the Redux code from the previous chapters in your *src/index.js* file.
-You start in the top to import the two Redux functionalities that you have used so far next to the imports that are already there:
+You start in the top to import the two Redux functionalities that you have used so far.
+They belong next to the imports that are already there:

 {title="Command Line",lang="text"}
 ~~~~~~~~